amir-zeldes/gum/_build/README.md

 Navigate to the _build folder:
 > cd _build

+(*Windows machines only*) Install the Visual C++ Build Tools, needed for compiling the Cython modules.
+> Download and Install the latest build tools for Visual Studio 20XX from [here](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)

 Then run this to compile and install the cython packages
 >  python setup.py build_ext --inplace

 If this works, you should see these files in the _build folder (indicating successful compilation).
-If no, consider upgrading cython
+If no, consider upgrading cython.
 > const_decoder.c

 > hpsg_decoder.c